richiecarmichael/presentations/2020-developer-summit/client-side-mapping-and-analytics/presentation.md

   - Fetch or stream features on demand
   - [FeatureLayer](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-FeatureLayer.html) created from a service, [SceneLayer](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-SceneLayer.html) and [StreamLayer](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-StreamLayer.html)
 - LayerView
-  - All layers have corresponding layerViews.
-  - A [LayerView](https://developers.arcgis.com/javascript/latest/api-reference/esri-views-layers-LayerView.html) represents the view for a single layer after it has been added to either a MapView or a SceneView.
+  - A [LayerView](https://developers.arcgis.com/javascript/latest/api-reference/esri-views-layers-LayerView.html) represents the view for a single layer after it has been added to a View.
   - LayerView API is layer agnostic.
     - Methods, properties on LayerView only work against features available for drawing on the client-side.